It’s a sad fact of life but roughly 1 in 3 small businesses fail within the first two years.

 Save them for when your business is flying.
 Saddling yourself with a large monthly debt payment when you’re just opening, and without clients, is a recipe for sleepless nights.

-Your salon suppliers can be a useful source of help when you start your new business – you‘ll find some savvy tips on squeezing the most from them (nicely of course) in this post.
+Your salon suppliers can be a useful source of help when you start your new business.
+Find savvy tips on squeezing the most from them (nicely, of course) in this post.
 And here are 25 hands-on tips for designing and laying out your new hair or beauty salon.

 You have to tell the world: